michal-niedzwiedzki/php-integration-testing/README.md

 Exercise 0: getting to know the code
 ------------------------------------

-Open the CustomersRepository class in `Model` directory.
+Open the *Repository* class in `src/Model/Customer/` directory.
 Examine how it connects to the database.
-Identify the potential problems when testing the code.
+Consider some potential problems when testing the code.

 - PDO is created in place with hardcoded values
-- the code dependans to database and db server
+- the code depends on database and db server
 - requires maintaining live and test version of a database
 - requires writing some switching code (not a functionality of the program itself)